 Mallon did not need Cort to be physically present to see the distress displayed in his wavering posture.
 He leapt out from concealment, and bounded across the landscape with a goatish prancing.
 He saw two more patrols step forth from the mineshaft, and the one from before reverse course and descend upon him.
-Confident in their overwhelming superiority of numbers, Mallon wondered which spell he would annihilate them with.
-A makeshift javelin was hurled at him with superhuman force, but it immediately halted in mid-air.
+Confident in their overwhelming superiority of numbers, Mallon wondered which spell he would use to annihilate them.
+A construct hurled a makeshift javelin at him with superhuman force, but it immediately halted in mid-air.

 Mallon saw Cort aiming his weapon at it, using some type of telekinetic force issuing from his rifle.
 He returned the weapon to its origin with even greater force, impaling one of the constructs against a nearby wall.
 The Advocate opened fire, with each shot discharging an invisible bolt resembling a heat distortion in the ambient atmosphere.
 While the weapon was more impressive than the crude muskets Bellum had invented, it still paled in comparison to the most potent of his spells.
 The wizard watched with a state of bemusement as the constructs' own bolts and makeshift weapons deflected harmlessly off his protective shield.
 A swarm of automatons gathered around him with picks and hammers, futilely flailing away as if he was a vein of ore to be mined.
 Yawning in boredom, he brought down the nearby tower.

-Mallon stood with an implacable interest as he brought the tower down on his current position.
-The spire yawned as it succumbed to the inevitable fate that awaited it.
-A structure that endured two centuries of the most hostile environment of the Four Worlds and the fall of the city yielded to an archmage's boredom.
+Mallon stood, watching with little interest as he brought the tower down on his current position.
+The spire groaned as it succumbed to its fate: it had endured two centuries of the most hostile environment in the Four Worlds and the fall of its city, only to yield to an archmage's boredom.
 Stone splintered like cracked wood.
 The tower collapsed like a felled tree upon the swarming constructs.
-Cort's construct body broken into a frantic run for safety.
-Mallon stood nonchalantly under his arcane shield, watching the automatons futilely try to scatter from the raining debris.
+Cort's artificial body broke into a frantic run for safety while Mallon stood nonchalantly under his arcane shield, watching the automatons futilely try to scatter from the raining debris.
 Chipped rock, congealed mortar, and a cloud of dust obscured his view of the crater like a concrete simoom.
 As it cleared, he saw nothing move.